OSC/ood-documentation/docs/_sources/infrastructure/ood-portal-generator.rst.txt

 .. code-block:: yaml

    auth:
-     - AuthType Basic
+     - "AuthType Basic"
-     - AuthName "private"
+     - "AuthName \"private\""
-     - AuthUserFile "/opt/rh/httpd24/root/etc/httpd/.htpasswd"
+     - "AuthUserFile \"/opt/rh/httpd24/root/etc/httpd/.htpasswd\""
-     - RequestHeader unset Authorization
+     - "RequestHeader unset Authorization"
-     - Require valid-user
+     - "Require valid-user"

 Where the ``RequestHeader`` setting is used to strip private session information from being sent to the backend web servers.